SMSravya/modex-ticket-booking/frontend/README.md

 This is a BookMyShow-style frontend for the Modex Ticket Booking System backend.
 It provides a user view for browsing shows and booking seats, and an admin view for creating shows and viewing bookings.
-The app is built with React + TypeScript, uses Context API for global state and caching, and integrates with the concurrency-safe Node.js + PostgreSQL backend.
+The app is built with React + TypeScript, uses Con API for global state and caching, and integrates with the concurrency-safe Node.js + PostgreSQL backend.

 Key features: